Why are people so obsessed with Prince Harry’s paternity?

 Diana died on 31 August 1997 in a car crash that killed two other people, her partner Dodi Fayed and chauffeur, Henri Paul.
 Harry was just 12 years old when she passed away.

-In anticipation for the docuseries, which is expected to widen the rift between the Sussexes and the rest of the royal family, many people have expressed interest in dissecting conspiracy theories behind Harry’s paternity.
+In anticipation for volume two of the docuseries, which is expected to widen the rift between the Sussexes and the rest of the royal family, many people have expressed interest in dissecting conspiracy theories behind Harry’s paternity.

 Harry is the second and youngest child of Diana and King Charles III, who was the Prince of Wales at the time of their marriage.